Let’s start with general arguments in favour and against music streaming. The pros and cons of music streaming:

 Promoter Conclusion: Streaming Data Support Your Booking

 You decide who plays with you.
 You have your methods, your taste and your creative gut feeling.
-Soon you will be shown the relevant streaming and social media data for your region along with every suitable live act via gigmit.
+Now the new gigmit FAN INSIGHTS make transparent relevant streaming and social media data for your region along with every suitable live act via gigmit.
 What do you have to do?
 Just keep using gigmit – Booker’s Little Helper.
-The update comes automatically and for free.
-In the meantime feel free to create the next gig for free…